 The current signatories to the pledge include:

 - Amazon Australia

-Online businesses (particularly those that operate marketplaces to facilitate the supply of products to Australian consumers) that are seeking to strengthen or improve their product safety initiatives by participating in the pledge are strongly encouraged to contact the ACCC.
+Online businesses that operate as a marketplace, facilitating the supply of products to Australian consumers or as a hybrid marketplace and retailer that are seeking to strengthen or improve their product safety initiatives by participating in the pledge, are strongly encouraged to contact the ACCC.

 Online shopping is growing rapidly in Australia, accelerated in recent times by the unprecedented increase in online sales driven by the COVID-19 pandemic.

 The 2015 OECD global online product safety sweep led by the ACCC found high levels of non-compliance online: